Appearance

 - Adapter-per-framework (

-Rozie picks a third spot: it wires @tanstack/table-core — the same state machine the official adapters wrap — to all six reactivity systems once, by hand, inside DataTable.rozie, and emits an idiomatic component per target. table-core owns no DOM (it is a pure createTable → setOptions → getRowModel pull-based machine), so the table markup is plain accessible HTML the framework owns, and Rozie's per-target emitter does the reactivity wiring that the adapters would otherwise each hand-write.
-The codegen enforces that no leaf ever imports a @tanstack/<fw>-table adapter — the single-core design is a build-time invariant.
+Rozie picks a third spot: it wires @tanstack/table-core, the same state machine the official adapters wrap, to the six reactivity systems once, by hand, inside DataTable.rozie, and emits a component per target. table-core owns no DOM (it is a pure createTable → setOptions → getRowModel pull-based machine), so the table markup is plain accessible HTML the framework owns, and Rozie's per-target emitter does the reactivity wiring that the adapters would otherwise each hand-write.
+The codegen enforces that no leaf ever imports a @tanstack/<fw>-table adapter: the single-core design is a build-time invariant.

 Feature matrix